-Under no circumstances is coverage afforded where the fees are unpaid at the time of release discovery.
+Under no circumstances is coverage afforded where the USTIF fees are unpaid at the time of release discovery.

-In accordance with the requirement of Section 503 that has been in force since 1989, all tanks must be registered and operated in accordance with all applicable laws and regulations.
+In accordance with the requirement of Section 503 of the Tank Act, all tanks must be registered and operated in accordance with all applicable laws and regulations.